Offer Image Discover the Hidden Strategies

 When done well, Acquisition sets your Activation activities up for success.
 However, if your offers and lead magnets aren’t targeted to the website visitors most likely to buy from you, you’re sabotaging your Activation efforts.
 Untargeted offers and lead magnets crowd your sales pipeline with unqualified leads.
 At this point, leads become a vanity metric until you optimize your Acquisition tactics to produce qualified leads.

-But it may also signal an issue with the type of people coming to your website.
+But it may also signal an issue with the type of people visiting your website.
 If the bulk of people coming to your website aren’t the right fit, they either won’t convert on your lead magnet, or they will convert but will ultimately be a bad fit.
 This is why Acquisition has to be well-planned and thought out, not just a form slapped on your website.

 3. Activation

-• Warm.
-Warm leads are your marketing-qualified leads, or MQLs.
+• Warm: Warm leads are your marketing-qualified leads or MQLs.
 They’ve taken another step toward learning about your solution, further qualifying them as someone likely to buy from you.

-• Hot.
-At this point, your MQL has taken some action — attended a webinar, attended a demo, completed a needs assessment call — that means there is a near certainty that they will buy from you, not a competitor.
-They have moved from MQL to a sales-qualified lead, or SQL.
+• Hot: At this point, your MQL has taken some action — attended a webinar, attended a demo, completed a needs assessment call — that means there is a near certainty that they will buy from you, not a competitor.
+They have moved from MQL to a sales-qualified lead or SQL.

 4. Revenue